Siebel Communications Guide > Accounts in Siebel Communications >

 The CSR first verifies that no account currently exists for the caller and then gathers the following information about the caller's company:

-- It has these three service locations:
+- It has the following service locations:

 - The headquarters or administrative office is located in Newcastle, England.